Radio Victory: Registration of trade mark 2014

 In November 2014 Independent Local Radio Limited, a company with no previous connection to the name, registered the trademark Radio Victory along with a number of other names of former UK local radio stations.

-In early 2015 Independent Local Radio Limited launched crowdfunding bid "to raise £25,000 to cover the cost of licences" to launch Radio Victory again, this campaign closed only having raised £571.
+In early 2015 Independent Local Radio Limited launched a crowdfunding bid "to raise £25,000 to cover the cost of licences" to launch Radio Victory again; this campaign closed having only raised £571.

+This trademark was not renewed in November 2024.

 Victory Online 2021

 A number of former Radio Victory presenters from the 3 eras of the station launched Victory Online at 13:00 on 18 February 2021, the opening programme was hosted by Neil Crespin.
+The radio station is currently transmitting on the Portsmouth DAB Multiplex.

-This service is not connected with the trademark owner, but uses much of the historic station on-air branding.
+This service is not connected with the previous trademark owner, but uses much of the historic station on-air branding.

 On Air

 One of Victory's longest running shows was the Victory Roll, its own top-40 chart show aired on Saturday evenings until all ILR stations started simulcasting the Network Chart from Capital Radio.
 The Victory Roll (presented by Tony Power) was initially based on the station's playlist but later was compiled from record sales at the Co-op record department in Fratton Road.
 The stations's first catchphrase was "everything that touches you".
 Presenters included Nino Firetto.
 The initial Victory FM catchphrases were "enjoy the moment", "from the heart of the city", and sometimes "to greater Portsmouth."
 Broadcasters on the relaunched Radio Victory 107.4 in 1999 included Boy George, who also presented on the cable service.